Last Updated: October 3, 2017

 1. Information We Collect

-Additionally, when you establish a feed from a particular social media account you are granting us permission to access and display whatever posts are displayed on that social media account.
+Additionally, when you post content or establish a feed from a particular social media account you are granting us permission to access and display whatever posts are displayed on that social media account.
 To the degree that such information includes PII, we may collect and display that information.

 1.2 General Information and Information Automatically Collected